 Peppermint Essential Oil – Peppermint is a hearty garden plant that is best known for its signature, minty aroma.
 It’s been a staple in folk medicine for generations for its wide variety of medicinal uses.
 It can be used to remove ticks and repel all kinds of unwanted guests.

 In addition to our bug spray, you can dab a cotton ball with some peppermint oil and leave it in a corner of your home to deter spiders, ants, and mosquitoes.
 NOTE: we’ll be using less of this oil because excessive topical use can be an irritant to the skin.

-Eucalyptus Essential Oil – Officially a CDC-approved insect repellent, eucalyptus oil is one of the more well known of the repelling oils.
-A study done in the plant’s home country of Australia found that it provided more 95% protection against mosquitos for three hours.
+Eucalyptus Essential Oil – Officially a CDC-approved insect repellent, eucalyptus oil is one of the more well-known repelling oils.
+A study done in the plant’s home country of Australia found that it provided more than 95% protection against mosquitos for three hours.
 It is also commonly used to fight other common skin irritations and insect bites.

-Lemongrass Essential Oil – You may not know that the common citronella component of insect repellents is actually harvested form the leaves and stems of the lemongrass plant.
-Of course you could probably figure it out as soon as you smelled it.
+Lemongrass Essential Oil – You may not know that the common citronella component of insect repellents is actually harvested from the leaves and stems of the lemongrass plant.
+Of course, you could probably figure it out as soon as you smelled it.
 Citronella is another one of those naturally occurring volatile compounds we mentioned earlier.

 1.)
 Harvest and clean your basil if you’re using some that you’ve grown on your own.
 We’ll use about 4 – 6 ounces of big leaves and stems for the one cup of spray we’re making.
 Place the leaves in a glass mason jar.